The Meaning of Aum

 Understanding the Meaning of Aum

 To grasp the full meaning of Aum proper pronunciation is essential.
 The syllable consists of three phonemes, a, u, and m, which symbolize 3 distinct states of consciousness.
 The first phoneme, a, is analogous with the conscious or waking state, called jagrata-avastha in Sanskrit.
-The represents the dream state, or svapna-avastha.
-The symbolizes the dreamless sleep state, or susupta-avastha.
+The u represents the dream state, or svapna-avastha.
+The m symbolizes the dreamless sleep state, or susupta-avastha.

 The combination of these three phonemes creates the holistic aum, which represents the fourth or full state of realization, turiya-avastha.
 This final state is the aim of all yoga: Samadhi – a merging with the infinite that’s achieved when we have a complete union between breath, body, mind, and spirit.